mccoyJosh/ClassInfo/SDEV120/M05/Day2/1_uml_charts.md

 modules, or "greater" purposes.
 Maybe this would be a larger system with many inner modules all being part of it.

-This should normally be bigger ideas, such as a "Submit Order" function
+This should normally be bigger ideas, such as a "Submit Order" function.

 ## System